Data Definitions

 To Top

-The percentage of youth attending schools in a community who lack a fixed, regular, and adequate nighttime residence.
+The proportion of youth attending schools in an area who lack a fixed, regular, and adequate nighttime residence.
 Due to their lack of stable housing, homeless unaccompanied youth encounter profound challenges and obstacles in their lives, all of which impede their capacity to reintegrate into society, diminish their drive, and obstruct their journey towards self-sufficiency, success, and active participation within their families and communities.
 Data for the numbers of students experiencing homelessness comes from ISBE’s Report Card Library.

 Students Receiving ECCC